kbagas66/GeoEng_Project/README.md

 This repository contains the documentation of one of my projects during the master's study.
-I created a simple GUI "SPT-Liq v1.0" to automatically perform calculations for liquefaction analysis based on soil investigation data.
+I created a GUI "SPT-Liq v1.0" to automatically perform calculations for liquefaction analysis based on soil investigation data.

 ***